Indhu Rubasingham: As artistic director

+Indhu Rubasingham is the current artistic director of the National Theatre.
+She took up her role in the Spring of 2025.
+It was announced in December 2023 she would take over as Artistic Director of the National Theatre from Rufus Norris.

-Indhu Rubasingham succeeded Nicolas Kent as artistic director of the Tricycle Theatre in 2012.
+In her previous role at the Kiln, Indhu Rubasingham succeeded Nicolas Kent as artistic director of the Tricycle Theatre in 2012.
 In April 2018, after a capital renovation, the theatre's name was changed to the Kiln Theatre.

-Rubasingham's mission for Kiln Theatre is to make theatre for all by making space for unheard/ignored voices to be part of the mainstream and be a local theatre with an international vision.
+Rubasingham's mission for Kiln Theatre was to make theatre for all by making space for unheard/ignored voices to be part of the mainstream and be a local theatre with an international vision.
 The theatre sits in the Borough of Brent.

 Rubasingham oversaw a £9 million major renovation of the building, which reopened in 2018.
 The revamped building includes an adaptable stage in the larger 292-seat theatre, better sightlines, new lighting facilities, a new café, improved disabled access and gender-neutral toilets.

-Under her artistic leadership, the creative engagement programme aims to champion the imagination, aspiration and potential of the Brent community young and old.
+Under her artistic leadership, the creative engagement programme aimed to champion the imagination, aspiration and potential of the Brent community young and old.

 During her time as artistic director, her production of Red Velvet by Lolita Chakrabarti was transferred to the West End's Garrick Theatre and St Ann's Warehouse Theater in New York.
 Her production of Moira Buffini's Handbagged was transferred to the West End's Vaudeville Theatre prior to a UK tour before playing at 59e59 in New York and Washington, D.C.'s Round House Theatre.
 Her production of Zadie Smith's The Wife of Willesden has transferred to American Repertory Theatre, Harvard University and Brooklyn Academy of Music.

-Rubasingham programmed Florian Zeller's ‘Family Trilogy,’ including 'The Son,' which was transferred to the West End's Duke of York's Theatre in 2019; and The Father, which was transferred to the West End's Wyndham's Theatre in 2015 before being moved to the West End's Duke of York's Theatre in 2016.
+Rubasingham programmed Florian Zeller's "Family Trilogy", including The Son, which was transferred to the West End's Duke of York's Theatre in 2019; and The Father, which was transferred to the West End's Wyndham's Theatre in 2015 before being moved to the West End's Duke of York's Theatre in 2016.
 The Father was adapted for the 2020 film starring Anthony Hopkins and Olivia Colman, directed by Zeller.

-In August 2014, while she was artistic director, she was at the centre of an antisemitism controversy over the funding of the UK Jewish Film Festival, intended to have been held at the theatre.
+In August 2014, while Rubasingham was artistic director, she was at the centre of an antisemitism controversy over the funding of the UK Jewish Film Festival, intended to have been held at the theatre.
+Rubasingham said it was "inappropriate" to host a festival part-funded by the Israeli embassy given "the current conflict in Israel and Gaza".
+She later claimed she had been subject to "vitriol from some elements of the Jewish community" and "people saying they are going to withdraw money".
+The theatre eventually reversed the decision and issued a public apology, allowing the festival to go ahead.